RWTH-E3D/paper-indoor-co2-heterogeneity-brazil/README.md

 ## Minimalist example of model training code

 > Note: Since the original training Jupyter Notebooks contain raw data in the output that cannot be made public directly, we are providing only an equivalent minimalist example here.
+The scripts and data can be provided upon request and after approval.

 ### Two-stage grid search